danbaruka/developer-experience/DA Milestones/Harun/Q4 2025/Q4_2025_Diversity_Inclusion_Milestone_Report.md

 ### 1. English Contributors Workshop (Language-Specific)
 *   **Activity:** Co-facilitated the **English Contributors Workshop**.
-*   **Role:** Provided mentorship and introductory guidance to new contributors, ensuring language was not a barrier to entry for English speakers in the diverse global ecosystem.
+*   **Role:** Promote the event to English speakers within Kenyan Cardano communities as well as Introduce Cardano within the event itself.
 *   **Relevance:** This fulfills the "language-specific workshop" criteria by explicitly targeting a linguistic group for onboarding.

 ### 2. Cardano Community Meetup - Nairobi (Regional)